 The record of maintenance work accomplished will be shown on the appropriate maintenance log, worksheet, inspection form, overhaul records, or Serviceable tag.
 The preservation of these records will be according to CASR 135.380.
 Engineering / PPC Section is responsible for assuring that all records are properly signed and completed.
-Chief Inspector shall ensure and verify maintenance record are properly.
 Engineering/ PPC Section will responsible for the preservation of all historical records of aircraft work accomplished and making maintenance record available to DGCA.